abergs/docs-playground/src/guide/api.md

   "attType": "None", // WebAuthn attestation conveyance.
 Can be "none" (default), "direct", or "indirect".
   "authType": "platform", // WebAuthn authenticator attachment modality.
 Can be "platform" (default), which triggers client device-specific options Windows Hello, FaceID, or TouchID, or "cross-platform", which triggers roaming options like security keys.
   "userVerification": "preferred", // Whether the relying party requires locally-invoked authorization for the operation.
 Can be "preferred" (default), "required", or "optional".
-  "expiresAt": "3023-08-01T14:43:03Z" // Timestamp (UTC) when the registration token should expire.
-By default, current time + 120 seconds.
+  "expiresAt": "3023-08-01T14:43:03Z", // Timestamp (UTC) when the registration token should expire.
+By default, current time + 120 seconds., "aliases": ["pjfry@passwordless.dev"], // can be used to initiate a sign in.
-};
+  "AliasHashing": true // if the alias should be hashed when stored, defaults to true };

 // POST the payload to the passwordless.dev API using your API private secret.